HEnquist/camilladsp/README.md

   The duration in seconds of a chunk is `chunksize/samplerate`, so the suggested values corresponds to about 22 ms per chunk.
 This is a reasonable value, and making it shorter can increase the cpu usage and make buffer underruns more likely.

   If you have long FIR filters you can reduce CPU usage by making the chunksize larger.
   When increasing, try increasing in factors of two, like 1024 -> 2048 or 4096 -> 8192.

 * `queuelimit` (optional, defaults to 4)

   The field `queuelimit` should normally be left out to use the default of 4.
-  It sets the limit for the length of the queues between the capture device and the processing thread, and between the processing thread and the playback device.
+  It sets the limit for the length of the queues between the capture device and the processing thread, as well as between the processing thread and the playback device.
   The total queue size limit will be `2*chunksize*queuelimit` samples per channel.
-  The maximum RAM usage is `8*2*chunksize*queuelimit` bytes.
-  For example at the default setting of 128 and a chunksize of 1024, the total size limit of the queues is about 2MB (or 1MB if the 32bit compile option is used).
-  The queues are allocated as needed, this value only sets an upper limit.

   The value should only be changed if the capture device can provide data faster than the playback device can play it, like when using the Alsa "cdsp" plugin.
   If this case, set `queuelimit` to a low value like 1.

 * `enable_rate_adjust` (optional, defaults to false)

-  This enables the playback device to control the rate of the capture device, in order to avoid buffer underruns of a slowly increasing latency.
-This is currently supported when using an Alsa, Wasapi or CoreAudio playback device.
+  This enables the playback device to control the rate of the capture device, in order to avoid buffer underruns or a slowly increasing latency.
+This is currently supported when using an Alsa, Wasapi or CoreAudio playback device (and any capture device).
   Setting the rate can be done in two ways.
-  * If the capture device is an Alsa Loopback device, the adjustment is done by tuning the virtual sample clock of the Loopback device.
+  * If the capture device is an Alsa Loopback device or a USB Audio gadget device, the adjustment is done by tuning the virtual sample clock of the Loopback or Gadget device.
 This avoids any need for resampling.
   * If resampling is enabled, the adjustment is done by tuning the resampling ratio.
 The `resampler_type` must then be one of the "Async" variants.
+This is supported for all capture devices.

 * `target_level` (optional, defaults to the `chunksize` value)